-Houseplant care doesn’t have to be complicated.
-Growing plants indoors has been a trend on the rise for a few years and shows no sign of slowing.
-Even if you don’t have a set of green thumbs, you can still grow and healthy houseplants that will thrive for years to come.
+Philodendron micans care doesn’t have to be complicated.
+Growing these plants indoors has been a trend on the rise for a few years and shows no sign of slowing.
+Even if you don’t have a set of green thumbs, you can still grow healthy houseplants that will thrive for years to come.

 Over-watering is one of the most common causes of houseplant death.
 If you're not sure how much to water, it's better to err on the dry side than to give your plants too much moisture.
 Too much water will cause root rot, which is irreversible.